verilylifesciences/variant-qc/R/1000Genomes-BRCA1-analysis/data/plinkseqIBS/brca1/plot-ibs-data.md

-# Identity By State (IBS) for 1000 Genomes BRAC1
+# Identity By State (IBS) for 1000 Genomes BRCA1

-The input IBS matrix is an $N\times N$ matrix, where $N$ is the size of the population.
-First, transform this matrix into a $N^2 \times 3$ matrix, where each row represents the IBS score for a pair of individuals.
+The input IBS matrix is an N * N matrix, where N is the size of the population.
+First, transform this matrix into a N^2 * 3 matrix, where each row represents the IBS score for a pair of individuals.